-- Unauthorized copying of the business entity's goods and form of packaging and exterior design, except for the goods whose appearance is conditioned by their technical function; - Direct reproduction of the other business entity's products by violating its patent rights; - Illegal use of another person's trademark, service mark, appellation of origin, business name, capable of creating confusion with other business entity; - Distribution of false or distorted information on business profile and financial condition of the other business entity, capable of causing damage or harming its business reputation; - Manufacture, sale, or other entry of the other business entity's products in the market by violating its intellectual property rights and similar rights of participants of civil turnover of goods, works and services (illegal use); - Disclosure in the distorted way of the data on scientific and technical and production abilities of the competitor; - Intentional violation, disruption, and termination by illegal means of the competitor's business relations; - Bringing pressure by illegal means on the competitor's employees with an aim of
+- Unauthorized copying of the business entity's goods and form of packaging and exterior design, except for the goods whose appearance is conditioned by their technical function; - Direct reproduction of the other business entity's products by violating its patent rights; - Illegal use of another person's trademark, service mark, appellation of origin, business name, capable of creating confusion with other business entity; - Distribution of false or distorted information on business profile and financial condition of the other business entity, capable of causing damage or harming its business reputation; - Manufacture, sale, or other entry of the other business entity's products in the market by violating its intellectual property rights and similar rights of participants of civil turnover of goods, works and services (illegal use); - Disclosure in the distorted way of the data on scientific and technical and production abilities of the competitor; - Intentional violation, disruption, and termination by illegal means of the competitor's business relations; - Bringing pressure by illegal means on the competitor's employees with an aim of inducing them to neglect of duties; - Illegal receipt, use and disclosure of data on scientific-technical, production, or commercial activities of a business entity, including its trade secret;

-119 Competition Law of the Kyrgyz Republic, No. 116, July 22, 2011 (as amended July 28, 2017).
+Competition Law of the Kyrgyz Republic, No. 116, July 22, 2011 (as amended July 22, 2019).

-120 Natural Monopolies Law of the Kyrgyz Republic, No. 149, August 8, 2011 (as amended July 15, 2017).

-121 Advertising Law of the Kyrgyz Republic, No. 155, December 24, 1998 (as amended August 4, 2018).
+Natural Monopolies Law of the Kyrgyz Republic, No. 149, August 8, 2011 (as amended May 17, 2019).
+158 Advertising Law of the Kyrgyz Republic, No. 155, December 24, 1998 (as amended July 22, 2019).